-The price of PrEP varies depending on the province or territory you live in.
-In some provinces, the provincial government covers the cost of PrEP for eligible residents, and in others, the price of PrEP may only be covered by provincial programs for some residents.
-Fortunately, Freddie offers financial assistance for PrEP with our Compassionate Care program and “bridging” program in order to increase Canada’s PrEP accessibility!
+The price of PrEP as medication varies depending on the province or territory you live in.
+In some provinces, the provincial government covers the cost of PrEP for eligible residents.
+In others, the price of PrEP may only be covered by provincial programs for some residents.
+Fortunately, Freddie offers financial assistance for PrEP with our Compassionate Care program and “bridging” program to increase Canada’s PrEP accessibility!

-In Ontario, the price of PrEP is covered for some residents automatically, and for others, there are several other options available to assist with the cost of PrEP for individuals without private insurance.
+In Ontario, the price of PrEP is covered for some residents automatically.
+For others, there are several other options available to assist with the cost of PrEP for individuals without private insurance.

-Ontario residents 24 years and younger are fully covered by OHIP+, as long as they are not on a private insurance plan as well.
+Ontario residents 24 years and younger are fully covered by OHIP+, as long as they are not on a private insurance plan.
 Anyone who falls into this category can rest assured that they do not have to enroll or register to access OHIP+ coverage.